Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Charyn Canyon | MrPanyGoff

 I visited the Black Canyon as part of a stop on the tour to Kolsay and Kaindy Lakes, however I would have loved to have seen more.
-Like the lakes, it’s about a 3.5 hour drive from Almaty, so best to combine the three into a multi-days adventure.
+Like the lakes, Charyn Canyon is about a 3.5 hour drive from Almaty, so it’s best to combine the three into a multi-day adventure.

 Stop at Charyn while visiting Kolsay and Kaindy Lakes